DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - Implementing common security operations concepts, along with performing periodic security audits and reviews, demonstrates a level of due care and due diligence.
 Note📝 Security audits and reviews help ensure that an organization is following its policies but wouldn’t directly check systems for vulnerabilities.

 - 7.4.1 Need-to-know/least privilege
-    - **Need-to-know principle**: imposes the requirement to grant users access only to data or resources they need to perform assigned work tasks
+    - 💥**Need-to-know principle**: imposes the requirement to grant users access only to data or resources they need to perform assigned work tasks
-    - **Least privilege principle**: states that subjects are granted only the privileges necessary to perform assigned work tasks and no more
+    - 💥**Least privilege principle**: states that subjects are granted only the privileges necessary to perform assigned work tasks and no more
         - privilege in this context includes both permissions to data and rights to perform systems tasks
         - limiting and controlling privileges based on this concept protects confidentiality and data integrity
         - principle relies on the assumption that all users have a well-defined job description that personnel understand
         - least privilege is typically focused on ensuring that user privileges are restricted, but it also applies to apps or processes (e.g. if an app or service is compromised, the attacker can assume the service account’s privileges)
+        - New user accounts should have no access permissions by default and then give each user the necessary permissions to perform their job responsibilities.
 - 7.4.2 Separation of Duties (SoD) and responsibilities
-    - **Separation of Duties (SoD)**: ensures that no single person has total control over a critical function or system
+    - 💥**Separation of Duties (SoD)**: ensures that no single person has total control over a critical function or system
         - SoD policies help reduce fraud by requiring collusion between two or more people to perform unauthorized activity
         - example of how SoD can be enforced, is by dividing the security or admin capabilities and functions among multiple trusted individuals
-    - **Two-person control**: (AKA two-man rule) requires the approval of two individuals for critical tasks
+    - 💥**Two-person control**: (AKA two-man rule) requires the approval of two individuals for critical tasks
         - using two-person controls within an org ensures peer review and reduces the likelihood of collusion and fraud
         - ex: privilege access management (PAM) solutions that create special admin accounts for emergency use only; perhaps a password is split in half so that two people need to enter the password to log on
-    - **Split knowledge**: combines the concepts of separation of duties and two-person control into a single solution; the info or privilege required to perform an operation is divided among two or more users, ensuring that no single person has sufficient privileges to compromise the security of the environment
+    - 💥**Split knowledge**: combines the concepts of separation of duties and two-person control into a single solution; the info or privilege required to perform an operation is divided among two or more users, ensuring that no single person has sufficient privileges to compromise the security of the environment
     - Principles such as least privilege and separation of duties help prevent security policy violations, and monitoring helps to deter and detect any violations that occur despite the use of preventive controls

 - 7.4.3 Privilege account management
     - **Privileged Account Management (PAM)**: solutions that restrict access to privileged accounts or detect when accounts use any elevated privileges (e.g. admin accounts)
         - Microsoft domains, this includes local admin accounts, Domain and Enterprise Admins groups
         - Linux includes root or sudo accounts
-    - PAM solutions should monitor actions taken by privileged accounts, new user accounts, new routes to a router table, altering config of a firewall, accessing system log and audit files
+    - PAM solutions should monitor actions taken by privileged accounts, new user accounts, new routes to a router table, altering config of a firewall, accessing system log and audit files, backup restore, purging log entries etc
     - Privileged access reviews are one of the most critical components of an organization’s security program because they ensure that only authorized users have access to perform the most sensitive operations.
 They should take place whenever a user with privileged access leaves the organization or changes roles as well as on a regular, recurring basis

 - 7.4.4 Job rotation